 In the middle of the Eighteenth Century, James E. Serrell drew attention for the idea of filling in the river from 14th to 125th Street.
 A new “East River,” a canal cut through Queens, would replace it.

-Filling To East River, Making It Manhattan Land
+Filling The East River, Making It Manhattan Land

 Instead of the much maligned L Train, easy aboveground alternatives would await.